jakewalter/raspi_display/README.md

 # raspi_display

 Setup for a Raspberry Pi connected to a geophone with an ADS1115 hat or other ADS1115 breakout board.
+The Raspberry Pi will run a seedlink server and the idea is to have the waveforms displayed by connecting to the seedlink server on the Pi.

 ## 1. Attach and connect the geophone